-Digging in your backyard can be a great way to get some fresh air, exercise, and maybe even discover something you didn’t know was there.
+Digging in your backyard can be a great way to get fresh air, exercise, and maybe even discover something you didn’t know existed.
 Whether planting a garden or searching for buried treasure, digging in the backyard can be a fun and rewarding experience.

-But in the US, there is an important law that you need to call 811 before you start digging.
+But in the US, an important law requires you to call 811 before digging.
 For all information, you can visit https://call811.com.

 How deep can I dig before calling 811?